jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 Managing the first few steps of this flow is typically done by a 3rd party JavaScript library in the browser.
 However, the last step (exchange code for tokens) can be performed either in the front end browser or in the back end web server.

-There are two reasons that this step is performed in the backend API (in the "Identities" subdomain).
+There are two reasons that this step is performed in the backend API (in the `Identities` subdomain).

-1. The `client_secret` (if any) cannot be accessible to any JavaScript, nor stored anywhere in the browser where it is possible to be accessed by any XSS vulenrability.
+1. The `client_secret` (if any) cannot be accessible to any JavaScript, nor stored anywhere in the browser where it is possible to be accessed by any XSS vulnerability.
-2. The backend can trust and verify the "code", as being from a trusted 3rd party by performing the exchange itself.
+2. The backend can trust and verify the OAuth2 "code", as being from a trusted 3rd party by performing the exchange itself.
 The returned tokens are proof of that.
-3. The returned tokens (i.e. `access_token` and `refresh_token`) can be used to identify the user in the 3rd party system, and link them to a user in this system. (e.g. find the `EndUser` with the same email address as found int eh claims of the 3rd party tokens)
+3. The returned tokens (i.e., `access_token`,  `refresh_token` and possibly `id_token`) can be used to identify the user in the 3rd party system, and link them to a user in this system. (e.g., find the `EndUser` with the same email address as found in the claims of the 3rd party tokens)
-4. Furthermore, the tokens that are made available by the 3rd party service (i.e. `access_token` and `refresh_token`), can be stored for future use in the API repositories, and can be used to perform activities with the 3rd party system when necessary.
+4. Furthermore, the tokens that are made available by the 3rd party service (i.e. `access_token` , `refresh_token` and possibly `id_token`), can be stored for future use, and can be used to perform activities with the 3rd party system when necessary.
-5. The API has full encapsulated control of what the user can and cannot do with 3rd party systems, as opposed to having that code deployed or duplicated to the front-end JavaScript.
+5. The API has full encapsulated control of what the user can and cannot do with 3rd party systems, as opposed to having that code deployed or duplicated to the Frontend JavaScript application.

 ### HMAC Authentication/Authorization